isobarbaric/AmazonScraper/README.md

 # AmazonScraper

-Obtains information about the closest item available on Amazon relative to a provided
+Retrieve data on the closest item on Amazon corresponding to a given search term

 ## Installation